-- If I have 1K concurrent users, what does that say about my Hits/s?
+- If I have 1K concurrent users, what does that say about my hits/s?

-1 sample, 1 thread, 1 second delay + (assume for) a 2 second response time to load the page = 3 seconds total delay between requests = thread will execute 20 times per 1 minute = 0.33 Hits/s
+1 sample, 1 thread, 1 second delay + (assume for) a 2 second response time to load the page = 3 seconds Total delay between requests = Thread will execute 20 times per 1 minute = 0.33 Hits/s

-*E.g.of 1 sample, 1 thread, 1 second delay and a very short response time of the server (between 0.25ms to 0ms).
+*i.e.:.of 1 sample, 1 thread, 1 second delay and a very short response time of the server (between 0.25ms to 0ms).

-Now that we know what hits/s means - how many Hits/s will a 1k concurrent user test provide?
-You won't know until you try, but what you can do is run a free test with low concurrency (sign up for our free-tier) in order to better understand the amount of hits/s after initiated and then simply multiply it to achieve the number of desired Hits/s.
+Now that you know what Hits/s means - how many Hits/s will a 1K Concurrent-User test provide?
+You won't know until you try, but what you can do is run a free Test with low Concurrency (Sign up for a Free-tier account) in order to better understand the amount of Hits/s after initiated, and, then, you will simply multiply it to achieve the number of desired Hits/s.

-NOTE: Increasing the load to the server also increases the requests that must be handled per second -> and raises the chance for bottlenecks -> this then raises response times -> Result: Hits/s ratio decreases.
+NOTE: Increasing the load to the server also increases the Requests that must be handled per second -> and raises the chance for bottlenecks -> this then raises response times -> Result: Hits/s ratio decreases.

-1 sample, 60 threads, 25 second timer between each sample and 5 seconds response time = each thread runs twice per minute so (2X60X1)/60 = Value of 2 Hits/s *See Formula for Hit/s Calculation Above
+As an example: 1 sample, 60 threads, 25 second timer between each sample and 5 seconds response time = each thread runs twice per minute so (2X60X1)/60 = Value of 2 Hits/s *See Formula for Hit/s Calculation Above

-2. Throughput Controller> - set the max number of executions OR the percentage of executions of the sample (i.e. either execute this 100 times OR 30% of the time).
+2. Throughput Controller - You can set the Max number of executions, OR the Percentage of executions of the sample (i.e. either execute this 100 times OR 30% of the time).
 And with a little extra configuration, you can control the values of the Constant Throughput Timer and the Throughput Controller while the test is running.